Jump to a section:

 Two types of grant applications are encouraged – Seed Grants and Upcoming Research Opportunity Grants.

 Seed Grant proposals are requested for work that can lay the foundation for future large projects of transformative impact.
-Each proposal should involve multi-disciplinary collaboration between two or more Co-PIs and can involve fundamental or translational science and engineering.
-The proposal should describe how the seed project will lead to the submission of a future large grant proposal to NSF, NIH, or other government agencies or lead to other high-impact outcomes.
+Each submission should involve multi-disciplinary collaboration between two or more Co-PIs and can involve fundamental or translational science and engineering.
+The proposal should describe how the seed project will lead to a future large grant proposal submission to NSF, NIH, or other government agencies or lead to other high-impact outcomes.
 The availability of matching funds from an industrial partner will be viewed favorably by the review committee but is not a necessary requirement.
-Budgets can range from $30,000 to $55,000 depending on the scope and potential impact of the proposed activity.
+Budgets can range from $30,000 to $60,000 depending on the scope and potential impact of the proposed activity.
 Requests for higher amounts could be considered if proper justification is provided.

 The proposal should contain the following sections: